Code-Institute-Submissions/MS2_flappy_bird/README.md

 **As a player I want:**
 1. As a player, I want to easily understand the game.
 2. As a player, I want to have access to the instructions of the game.
-3. As a player, I want to play an interactive game that challenges myself to get a high score.
+3. As a player, I want to play an interactive game that challenges myself to get a higher score.
 4. As a player, I want to be able to play the game multiple times.
 5. As a player, I want to turn the music on and off.
 6. As a player, I want to play the game on every device and internet browser.